PaloAltoNetworks/prisma_channel_resources/lab_deploy/README.md

   temp: {}
 ```

 Once you commit the file to the repo you'll it'll start a build of the container on the drone runner.
-The full tutorial on how to create a CI pipeline for container scanning can be found below:
+The full tutorial on how to create a CI pipeline for container scanning can be found [here](https://github.com/PaloAltoNetworks/prisma_channel_resources/blob/main/lab_deploy/ci_vulnerability_lab_guide.md)

 Enjoy!